juanaw6/Tucil3_13522073/README.md

   ./compile.sh
   ```

+5. **Use the program:** Enter start word and end word (must be the same length).
+Choose the preferred search algorithm.
+Enjoy the result!

 ## Creator

 This project is part of the assignments for the Algorithm Strategy course at Institut Teknologi Bandung (ITB).